Ivan-Kouznetsov/aartl/README.md

 # Agnostic API Reliability Testing Language

-Agnostic API Reliability Testing Language (AARTL) is a platform-agnostic declarative domain-specific language for testing HTTP servers using the server’s API, it is implemented in TypeScript as a **dependency-free** Node.js application and can run on all major operating systems (Windows, macOS, Linux-based OSs and FreeBSD), it can also run on GraalVM, and can test servers irrespective of the platform used by the server.
+Agnostic API Reliability Testing Language (AARTL) is a platform-agnostic declarative domain-specific language for testing HTTP servers using the server’s API, it is implemented in TypeScript as a **dependency-free** high-performance Node.js application and can run on all major operating systems (Windows, macOS, Linux-based OSs and FreeBSD), it can also run on GraalVM, and can test servers irrespective of the platform used by the server.
 An AARTL test is a human-readable declaration of the expected response from a server endpoint given one or more requests.

 ## Design goals